 ROC claims not to be a labor organization, but it frequently acts as if it were one.
 A left-wing alternative newspaper in New York (ROC’s hometown) reported, “Bargaining and union-style brinkmanship are exactly what it does.”
 ROC has been served with at least one restraining order for harassing customers of restaurants against which ROC protested.

-To promote an alternative manner of restaurant organization, ROC operates a restaurant, COLORS, in Manhattan.
-And while ROC devotes much of its efforts to campaigning for minimum wage increases and paid sick leave mandates, the restaurant affiliated with ROC was sued for requiring workers to work time without pay.
+To promote an alternative manner of restaurant organization, ROC operated a restaurant, COLORS, in Manhattan.
+While ROC devoted much of its efforts to campaigning for minimum wage increases and paid sick leave mandates, the restaurant affiliated with ROC was sued for requiring workers to work time without pay.
 COLORS was also served with $50,000 in New York State tax warrants.

-Additionally, COLORS has received poor New York City health inspection scores (38 and 18 demerit points), suggesting ROC’s claim that it looks out for health and safety is simply hypocritical.
+Additionally, COLORS received poor New York City health inspection scores (38 and 18 demerit points), suggesting ROC’s claim that it looks out for health and safety is simply hypocritical.
 ROC’s use of unpaid survey-takers and interns has also led to criticism.
+The restaurant subsequently closed.

 It reopened in 2019, only to shut down just six weeks later.
 Former head-chef of COLORS was informed via text message by a top ROC official that she, and 15 other employees, had just three days left as employees of the restaurant.
 Apparently, ROC had also failed to set-up basics such as payroll, health insurance, and worker’s compensation.